Lochex/todoservice/README.md

    - Push the image to your Azure Container Registry.
    - Deploy Kubernetes manifests (for the application, Ingress, etc.) to AKS.
 3. **Monitor Telemetry:**
-   - Access Grafana via the otel-lgtm service to view dashboards and monitor telemetry data.
+   - Access Grafana via the otel-collector service to view dashboards and monitor telemetry data.